-13. Michigan State University Ordinances
+12. Michigan State University Ordinances

 This document contains all the ordinances duly approved by the Board of Trustees of MSU.
 These ordinances govern all persons on the land controlled by the Board, and are the equivalent of state laws.
-It is available free from the Office of the Executive Vice President and Secretary of the Board of Trustees, 484 Administration Building.
+The book of ordinances may be purchased in the MSU Bookstore or the International Center, or may be borrowed temporarily from the Office of the Executive Vice President and Secretary of the Board of Trustees, 484 Administration Building.
+Copies are also available for reference in the Library Reference Room, and at the main reception desk of each residence hall.

-14. Residence Hall Room Folder
+13. Residence Hall Room Folder